 COMFORT + EFFICIENCY = PERFORMANCE

-Post script: In the time since this post was written I have uncovered reasons for and methods that will help resolve almost all right side biases.
+Post script: In the time since this post was written I have uncovered reasons for and methods that will help resolve or minimise most right side (and left side) biases.
 For more info on this, see Functional Symmetry part 3.

 Do you have a bike fit success story?
 Please go here to share.Thank you for reading, return to the Blog page here or please comment below.